TonyLHansen/atastandings/README.md

 All `atastandings` options are specified using two hyphens (`--`) and the option name, possibly followed by an argument such as a search string or a state/province abbreviation.
+There are also short versions of most of the options that are a single hyphen and a single lettter.

 ## Worlds and State Standings
 The default for `atastandings` is to search the world standings.